4th Way to Start a Paper Rush Seat

 Joining paper rush strand using “no-damage-rails” hog ring technique

-I’ve coined the phrase, “no-damage-side-rails,” for this technique because there’s no need to use tacks or anything else on the rails to start the paper rush gusset weaving.
+I’ve coined the phrase “no-damage-side-rails” for this technique because there’s no need to use tacks or anything else on the rails to start the paper rush gusset weaving.

 Steps for the 4th Way to Start a Paper Rush Seat

-Use this terrific starting method with hog ring clips and hog ring pliers on any antique chair and/or chairs with rails already peppered with tack and nail holes that you don’t want to damage further.
+Use this terrific starting method with hog ring clips and hog ring pliers on any antique chair or chairs with rails already peppered with tack and nail holes that you don’t want to damage further.

 paper rush hog ring pliers and clips